Dental Care Group's Blog :

 Our family dentist in Armadale may require an x-ray to determine the correct diagnosis.
 Let your dentist know any symptoms you are experiencing, too.

-• Clean the affected part and apply dentin sealers to protect the exposed nerve
+• Cleaning the affected area and applying dentin sealers to protect the nerve

 Don’t suffer from tooth sensitivity – book a visit with your Armadale dentist today!